biblius/hextacy/examples/server/README.md

 # **Get started**

+Read more about the openssl setup in `openssl/README.md`.

 1. Create a real `.env` file filling out the example file with your desired parameters and create the database you entered in the file.
 You do not have to fill out fields you don't intend to use.

     - For the Email part, to use an existing gmail, use [this spec](https://support.google.com/mail/answer/7126229?hl=en#zippy=%2Cstep-change-smtp-other-settings-in-your-email-client) to set up the SMTP host(smtp.gmail.com) and port(465) and [follow these instructions](https://support.google.com/accounts/answer/185833?hl=en#zippy=%2Cwhy-you-may-need-an-app-password) to generate an app password.
 The password can then be used for the `SMTP_PASSWORD` variable.
 For the sender and username enter your email address.